 In hospitals, cleanliness is a top priority.
-Not only is it important in maintaining a hospital’s reputation, it the eradication of germs is crucial in maintaining patient safety.
+Not only is it important in maintaining a hospital’s reputation, the eradication of germs is crucial in maintaining patient safety.
 According to several media reports, more than 1 million infections are reported each year inside of hospitals.
 Also infections are the primary cause in nearly 100,000 deaths each year in U.S. hospitals.

 Because of this, the health care industry incurs a great deal of liability from negligence and malpractice suits based on faulty cleaning of instruments and surfaces in patient’s rooms and surgical centers.
 Indeed, most venues clean with a sense of purpose and diligence, but sometimes that is just not enough.
 With that hospitals are beginning to rely more on technology to stop the spread of germs.